kanakOS01/photoshot/README.md

 # photoshot
-The OSS application to generate professional grade images with AI
+The Open Source application to generate professional grade images with AI